 Antisyphilitic treatment is clearly indicated in all cases of syphilitic arthritis, but the response-unless in the early stages of the disease, both in the inherited and acquired forms-is in the main not encouraging.

 It need hardly be stressed that a negative blood serological tests does not exclude syphilis as the cause of arthritis.
 Syphilis of joints may occur at all stages of the disease and in both the inherited and acquired forms.

 Joint Lesions Inherited Syphilis

 Parrot’s syphilitic osteochondritis

-Separation of the epiphysis may occur and give rise to unwillingness to move the joint-syphilitic pseudoparalysis.
+Separation of the epiphysis may occur and give rise to an unwillingness to move the joint-syphilitic pseudoparalysis.

-The radiographic changes are irregularity of the epiphyseal line cupping of the metaphysic, widening of the articular space, thickening of the periosteum and decalcification of the neighbouring bone.
+The radiographic changes are an irregularity of the epiphyseal line cupping of the metaphysic, widening of the articular space, thickening of the periosteum and decalcification of the neighboring bone.

-Anti-syphilitic treatment may produce complete resolution, buthte growth cartilage may be so damaged that, later, shortening or deformity arises.
+Anti-syphilitic treatment may produce a complete resolution, but the growth cartilage may be so damaged that, later, shortening or deformity arises.